pixie-io/docs.px.dev/content/en/05-use-case-tutorials/network-monitoring.md

 2. Click on the `LATENCY_AVG` column title to sort the table data by average latency.

-## Live TCP drops, retransmits map
+## Graph TCP drops, TCP retransmits

 TCP drops and retransmits can indicate network connectivity issues that may affect application performance.